AkiraSama/casual-socionics/index.rst

 What are Dichotomies?
 =====================

-A **dichotomy** (also **duality**) is a division into two contrasting halves.
+A **dichotomy** (also **duality**) is a division between two contrasting halves.
 Light and dark, hot and cold, and dry and wet are some examples of physical dichotomies.
-In socionics, at various levels of the psyche, we divide things into two well-researched halves, just as Jung first did when he identified the traits of extraversion and introversion.
+In socionics, at various levels of the psyche, we divide things into two contrasting halves, just as Jung first did when he identified the traits of extraversion and introversion.

 Simple principle, right?

-While dichotomies are just two extremes of a dimension, it is a frequent observation that individuals will still lie conceretely in one discrete half of the essential dichotomies, and not the other, based on their behavior over a long period of time.
+While many of the dichotomies we use are tried and true, not all of them are as well described as they could be.
+Some may be too general, others too specific, and some may be completely off base!
+It is one of our jobs as socionics researchers to find more accurate descriptions for our dichotomies, so that our typology does the best service to the world that it possibly can.
+If a dichotomy doesn't fit someone properly, consider that something about it may be incorrect, and that it may be in need of revision.

-There is no one individual perfectly in the middle of any dimension (although if you believe you are we would certainly love to see it in action).
+In a mathematically sound group, there will always be one less dichotomy than there are members of that group.
+The `16 types <type descriptions_>`__ have 15 `type dichotomies <tier 1 dichotomies_>`__, the 8 `information elements`_ have 7 `information element dichotomies`_, and any set of 4 `small groups`_ has 3 associated dichotomies that define it.

-The last thing to be aware of about dichotomies is that, mathematically, there's always one less dichotomy than there are members of a group for that group.
-The 16 types have 15 `type dichotomies`_, the 8 `information elements`_ have 7 `information element dichotomies`_, and any 4 members of a set of `small groups`_ have 3 associated dichotomies that define them.
+.. _tetrachotomy:

 What are Tetrachotomies?
 ========================

-Where dichotomies are divisions of a whole into two parts, **tetrachotomies** are a division into four parts.
-As mentioned in the tail end of the last section, because tetrachotomies have four members they can always be defined by three distinct dichotomies.
+While dichotomies are divisions of a whole into two parts, **tetrachotomies** are a division into four parts.
+As mentioned in the tail end of the last section, tetrachotomies can always be defined by three distinct dichotomies, since every tetrachotomy is composed of four members.

-This principle is useful in statistical research at various levels, since conclusions about two dichotomies in tetrachotomy research must be "verified" by the third remaining dichotomy.
+Tetrachotomies are extremely useful in socionics research because conclusions about any two of their three dichotomies MUST be checked against the third dichotomy for accuracy.
+Irrational extraverts MUST also be static, and rational extraverts MUST be dynamic.
+You don't have to worry about remembering those details all at once, we'll review many essential tetrachotomies later on.

 Jungian Foundation